astropy/specutils/docs/spectrum.rst

 Multi-dimensional Data Sets
 ---------------------------

-`~specutils.Spectrum1D` also supports the multidimensional case where you have, for example, an ``(n_spectra, n_pix)`` shaped data set where each ``n_spectra`` element provides a different flux data array. ``flux`` and ``uncertainty`` may be multidimensional as
+`~specutils.Spectrum` also supports the multidimensional case where you have, for example, an ``(n_spectra, n_pix)`` shaped data set where each ``n_spectra`` element provides a different flux data array. ``flux`` and ``uncertainty`` may be multidimensional as